xbeat/Machine-Learning/README.md

 The Universal Approximation Theorem is a fundamental concept in neural networks, stating that a feedforward network with a single hidden layer containing a finite number of neurons can approximate continuous functions on compact subsets of R^n, under mild assumptions on the activation function.
 This theorem provides the theoretical foundation for the effectiveness of neural networks in various applications.

+## Semantic Chunking for Intelligent Document Processing

+Introduction to Semantic Text Chunking

+Semantic chunking transforms document processing by intelligently segmenting text based on meaning rather than arbitrary character counts.
+This implementation demonstrates the core concept using natural language processing techniques to identify coherent boundaries.

 ## Top 5 Deployment Strategies

 Big Bang Deployment